onpilot/100-days-of-code/log.md

 **:bulb::** Day 15 question answered.
 To use an event handler that requires arguments, I should use a higher-order function.

 **Thoughts:** So, I decide to restart my basic knowledge of React following "The Road to Learn React" book by Robin Wieruch.
-It is said that there are performance implications of using arrow function in event handlers, but it should be wise to focus on learning React first.
+It is said that _there are performance implications of using arrow function in event handlers_, but it should be wise to focus on learning React first.

 ### Day 18: December 29, 2021